bytecodealliance/bytecodealliance.org/_posts/2022-09-06-wasmtime-10-performance.md

 as we adjust Cranelift's code generation to make more use of regalloc2's additional features.)

-### Better Pattern Maching: New Backends, ISLE, and Ongoing Tuning
+### Better Pattern Matching: New Backends, ISLE, and Ongoing Tuning

 The next major set of improvements we have done are in the area of *instruction selection*.
 The instruction-selection problem is that of